sait-wbdv/fall-2021/src/assignments/cpnt201/assignment-4.md

 title: CPNT 201 Assignment 4 - Collaborative Git
 ---

+- **UPDATE**: only one person in you team will be able to work off of the original fork. the others can clone but will have to re-initialize and create a new repository.
+Everything else works the same, but only 1 person can use the original fork.

 ## Summary

 This assignment will give you experience working with others using git.
 You will work as a maintainer, collaborator, and contributor.